Testbild-synth/HAGIWO-029-033-Eurorack-quantizer/README.md

 ## CURRENT STATE: HARDWARE VERIFIED WORKING, DOUBLE QUANTIZER FIRMWARE WORKING, SH101 SEQ NOT TESTED

-## Hardsware and PCB
+## Hardware and PCB
 <img src="images/front_1.jpg" width="30%" height="30%"><img src="images/front_2.jpg" width="30%" height="30%">

 You can find the schematic and BOM in the root folder.
-For the PCBs, the module has three: main circuit pcb, control pcb and panel.
-You can order them on any common PCB manufacturing service, I used JLCPCB.
-Standard settings should be fine.
-I made them under 100mm if possible to get the discount price.
+For the PCBs, the module has one main circuit PCB, one control circuit PCB and one panel PCB.
+You can order them on any common PCB manufacturing service, I used [JLCPCB](https://jlcpcb.com/).

-Currently, the hardware is mostly verified but there are still some software issues to resolve before I will upload the code.
+I made the circuits pcbs under 100mm to get the discount price.
+Standard settings should be fine, but as there is exposed copper on the panel you should go with a lead free surface finish (ENIG/Leadfree HASL).
+If the panel size is not correctly detected by JLC (happens on some of my exports) manually put 30x128.5 mm.

 when ordering the display module, make sure to choose an 0.96 I2C oled module that has the pinout specified as GND-VCC-SCL-SDA as opposed to VCC-GND-SCL-SDA (both exist and the latter will fuck it up).